-- Immigrants can join political parties with no restrictions in half of MIPEX countries (27/52).
+- Immigrants can join political parties with no restrictions in almost half of MIPEX countries (27/56).

-- In contrast, Central European countries, Mexico, Russia and the MIPEX Asian countries deny immigrants the basic political liberties of joining a political party or founding a political association.
+- In contrast, Central European countries, Mexico, Russia, South Africa and the MIPEX Asian countries deny immigrants the basic political liberties of joining a political party or founding a political association.

-- Immigrants are regularly consulted in 12 MIPEX countries (EU countries, Australia, Korea and Switzerland).
+- Immigrants are regularly consulted in 12 MIPEX countries (some EU countries, Australia, Korea and Switzerland).

 - Changes continue to be made in both old and new destination countries (recently in Cyprus, France, Malta, Moldova, Russia and Slovenia).
 Consultation of immigrant leaders at national level improved in Finland and Ireland, but worsened in Argentina.